-You may not leave if you’re not careful, but road trip through southern Florida offers more than just sights; it’s window into beloved way of life.
+You may not leave if you’re not careful, but a road trip through southern Florida offers more than just sights; it’s a window into a beloved way of life.

 South Florida